ocean-tracking-network/biologging_standardization/templates/fields/instrumentID.md

 # InstrumentID

 ## Definition
-Serial number of tag, unless manufacturer uses alternative system
+Unique tag ID.
+Can be the tag serial number or similar identification system used by the manufacturer.

 ## Format
 alpha-numerical, eg. “09A0178”